2026 Pesticides in the Pantry:

 For this report, 17 major food companies were scored on a total of 9 multitiered key performance indicators.
 Company scores are based on a thorough review of publicly available information, including companies' published reports, webpages, and press statements.
 In the case of international companies, U.S.-specific information was used where available; if the company did not clearly differentiate between U.S. and global policies, the latter were reported.

-Companies’ scores reflect an industry-wide shift away from the promotion of pesticide reduction practices and reporting.
-The majority of companies’ scores decreased, and only one company, Lamb Weston, received a higher score than previous years.
+Companies' scores reflect an industry-wide shift away from the promotion of pesticide reduction practices and reporting.
+The majority of companies' scores decreased, with only 4 companies receiving a higher score than previous years.
 The median company grade was, again, an F.